-The service was very good and just what I would expect from British Airways; professional, slick and appropriately British.
-They went above and beyond to meet the needs of the passengers; the man sitting next to me requested the omelette but they had run out, they went away to source one from the standard food range, apologised it was a little smaller but added some garnish to make it more Club World appropriate!
+The service was very good and just what I would expect from British Airways; professional, slick, and appropriately British.
+They went above and beyond to meet the needs of the passengers; the man sitting next to me requested the omelet, but they had run out.
+They went away to source one from the standard food range, apologized it was a little smaller but added some garnish to make it more Club World appropriate!
 What great service!

 As part of the Club World service, you are entitled to priority check-in and boarding, plus shorter queues at security.
-This is a great time saving bonus and I found it particularly beneficial as it maximises your time in the lounge.
-The shorter queues at security are very useful at LAX as the American security is so thorough, I was very grateful that I was not subjected to the standard queues!
+This is a great time-saving bonus, and I found it particularly beneficial as it maximizes your time in the lounge.
+The shorter queues at security are very useful at LAX as the American security is so thorough.
+I was very grateful that I was not subjected to the standard queues!
 You also receive access to private lounges and luxurious spa treatments.

-All seats on the A380 have on demand audio and video, with literally hundreds of the latest films, documentaries, television shows, music, audio books and games at your fingertips.
-As part of Club World you have your own personal 10.4in flat screen plus noise-cancelling headphones.
-The screen is tucked into the seat beside you and can be released and positioned as required, it can be tilted so you can watch it from the reclined seat position too.
+All seats on the A380 have on-demand audio and video, with literally hundreds of the latest films, documentaries, television shows, music, audiobooks, and games at your fingertips.
+As part of Club World, you have your own personal 10.4in flat screen plus noise-canceling headphones.
+The screen is tucked into the seat beside you and can be released and positioned as required.
+It can be tilted so you can watch it from the reclined seat position too.
 I enjoyed a couple of the latest film releases and listened to some music.
-You can continue to use the headphones to listen to music as the plane lands, although as the screen has to be docked so you can’t watch any content.
-Another inflight entertainment feature that I would normally expect from a modern aircraft (and one which I know is featured by other premier airlines on the A380) is the availability of on board cameras that allow you to view forward, downward and tail fin views, it’s a shame that this was lacking as it can be an interesting way to pass the time, particularly when you don’t have a window seat.
+You can continue to use the headphones to listen to music as the plane lands, although the screen has to be docked so you can’t watch any content.
+Another inflight entertainment feature that I would normally expect from a modern aircraft (and one which I know is featured by other premier airlines on the A380) is the availability of onboard cameras that allow you to view forward, downward, and tail fin views.
+It’s a shame that this was lacking as it can be an interesting way to pass the time, particularly when you don’t have a window seat.

-The dining promises a range of delicious food and drink using fresh, local ingredients and international flavours and is inspired by some of the world’s top chefs.
-As the flight was a night flight, dinner was served first, as a starter I had the Marinated Prawns with Artichoke and Karamata Olives, which was served alongside a generous side salad and for main course I had the Chilled Main Course of Chargrilled Breast of Chicken with Baby Spinach, Baby Arugula, Fresh Berries and Candied Walnuts.
+The dining promises a range of delicious food and drink using fresh, local ingredients and international flavors and is inspired by some of the world’s top chefs.
+As the flight was a night flight, dinner was served first, as a starter I had the Marinated Prawns with Artichoke and Karamata Olives, which was served alongside a generous side salad and for main course, I had the Chilled Main Course of Chargrilled Breast of Chicken with Baby Spinach, Baby Arugula, Fresh Berries, and Candied Walnuts.
 Both were very tasty and beautifully presented.
-The menu had 2 options for a starter, 4 options for a main course and 3 dessert options one of which was cheese.
-Breakfast was served an hour and a half or so before landing, again the menu had a wide range of options with 4 starters of which I had the Special K, for the main course there were 4 options and I couldn’t resist the Traditional English Breakfast which was reasonable but not amazing and not as good as dinner.
-Club Kitchen is an area where you can come and help yourself to snacks, both treats and healthy alternatives.
-Being a night flight I didn’t make use of this as I was asleep for a lot of the flight but from a quick glance it looked rather limited in range.
-They did however serve me a coffee on demand which was very welcome!
+The menu had 2 options for a starter, 4 options for the main course, and 3 dessert options, one of which was cheese.
+Breakfast was served an hour and a half or so before landing.
+Again the menu had a wide range of options with 4 starters, of which I had the Special K. For the main course there were 4 options, I couldn’t resist the Traditional English Breakfast, which was reasonable but not amazing and not as good as dinner.
+Club Kitchen is an area where you can come and help yourself to snacks, both treats, and healthy alternatives.
+Being a night flight, I didn’t make use of this as I was asleep for a lot of the flight, but from a quick glance, it looked rather limited in range.
+They did, however, serve me a coffee on demand which was very welcome!